Self-Interacting Dark Matter Subhalos in the Milky Way's Tides

 \textbf{Acknowledgements}: We thank Manoj Kaplinghat, Matthew Walker and Mauro Valli for useful discussion, and Volker Springel for making { \sc Arepo} available for this work.
 OS acknowledges support from NASA MUREP Institutional Opportunity (MIRO) grant number NNX15AP99A and thanks the Carnegie Observatories for hospitality during the completion of this work.
-HBY acknowledges support from U.S. Department of Energy under Grant No.~de-sc0008541 and UCR Regents' Faculty Development Award.
+HBY acknowledges support from U.S. Department of Energy under Grant No.~de-sc0008541, UCR Regents' Faculty Development Award, and in part by the U.S. National Science Foundation under Grant No. NSF PHY-1748958 through the ``From Inflation to the Hot Big Bang" KITP program.
 LVS is grateful for support from the Hellman Fellow Foundation.
 MV acknowledges support through an MIT RSC award, a Kavli Research Investment Fund, NASA ATP grant NNX17AG29G, NSF grants AST-1814053 and AST-1814259.
 JZ acknowledges support by a Grant of Excellence from the Icelandic Research Fund (grant number 173929-051).
-Part of the simulations was run on the Comet supercomputer at the San Diego Supercomputer Center, which is funded by the National Science Foundation award \#OAC-\#1341698.
+Part of the simulations was run on the Extreme Science and Engineering Discovery Environment (XSEDE) and the Comet supercomputer at the San Diego Supercomputer Center, which are funded by the National Science Foundation awards OAC-1548562 and OAC-1341698, respectively.